SteamedHams722/automatic-octopus/README.md

 ## About The Project

 This project automates the collection of API data that can be used for machine learning.
-It's primary source is Spotify track and artist data.
+Its primary source is Spotify track and artist data.
 Since the recently played tracks for a user are limited to 50 tracks, it is necessary to regularly pull the data and store it in a Postgres database.